 And Yeshua (Jesus) spoke of a time when the Jewish people would regain control of Jerusalem: “Jerusalem will be trampled on by the gentiles until the times of the gentiles are fulfilled” (Luke 21:24) Whether or not this “time of the gentiles” is fulfilled is debatable.
 However, in 1967 Israel recaptured Jerusalem for the first time since 70 A.D.

 What does this tell us about the future survival prospects for Israel?
 Israel’s continued existence sometimes seems bleak, especially in the face of ominous threats from other nations and the growing isolation she feels from the world community of nations.
-Whether it is the threat of nuclear attack or terrorist bombs, it is no wonder that many Israelis and Jews in the Diaspora wonder if there is any hope for peace in the Middle East or survival at all?
+Whether it is the threat of nuclear attack or terrorist bombs, it is no wonder that many Israelis and Jews in the Diaspora question if there is any hope for peace in the Middle East or survival at all?
 From the human perspective, this seems pretty dismal.
 But as the Hebrew Scriptures remind us, “I am the LORD, the God of all mankind.
 Is anything too hard for me?”
 (Jeremiah 32:27)

-We can trust in his promises for his continued protection of Israel.
+We can trust in God’s promises for his continued protection of Israel.
 In fact, we need to trust in God rather than in all those other factors mentioned, including Israel’s military strength or that of her allies.